FoenixRetro/f256-superbasic/sphinx-docs/guide/sprites.md

 This manipulates sprite number 3 (there are 64, numbered 0–63), using image number 5, centred on screen position 20,20.
 The image number comes from the data set — in the example set below it would be `enemy.png` rotated by 90° — the sixth entry as we count from 0.
 You can change the location and image independently.

 Most of the theoretical graphics options do not work; you cannot colour, scale, flip etc. a sprite — the graphic is what it is.
-However, they are very fast compared with drawing an image on the screen using the `IMAGE` command.
+However, they are very fast compared with drawing an image on the screen using the `image` command.

 ## Creating Sprites